gchiesa/gchiesa.github.io/content/posts/oauth2proxy-and-traefik.md

 ## oAuth2Proxy and Traefik integration
 In the diagram above we mention that Traefik will use the [Forward Auth mechanism] to check whether a request is allowed to be propagated.
-This in Treafik is achieved via the creation of a Middleware.
+This in Traefik is achieved via the creation of a Middleware.
 This approach will additionally require another middleware to properly set/propagate the required headers.
 In this case we will use the [Headers] middleware

 [Forward Auth mechanism]: https://doc.traefik.io/traefik/middlewares/http/forwardauth/
 [Headers]: https://doc.traefik.io/traefik/middlewares/http/headers/

-From a separation of concern perspective, we can safely consider the Headers middleware strictly related to the oAuth2Proxy functionality, so we will deploy that middleware in the oauth2proxy namespace.
+From a separation of concern perspective, we can safely consider the **Headers** middleware strictly related to the oAuth2Proxy functionality, so we will deploy that middleware in the oauth2proxy namespace.

 When it comes to protect your application, then the other middleware can be part of your application namespace.
 This is convenient when you want to protect multiple applications with oAuth2.

 For sake of simplicity, in this example we will install both middlewares in the `oauth2proxy` namespace.

 Let's create these 2 middlewares.
 See the code below